copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 26**

-- (North Las Vegas, NV -- 11:40 PM Traffic Accident) Has been an officer there for six years.
+- (North Las Vegas, NV -- 11:40 PM Traffic Accident) Officer Travis Snyder has been an officer there for six years.
 There are good people there, but with the population explosion brings the criminal element.
 He hopes working graveyard can cure that.
-He goes to the call of a man who ran his truck through a brick wall. an officer finds a substance during a routine traffic stop.
-New Orleans/San Bernardino CA
+He goes to the call of a man who ran his truck through a brick wall.
+Sgt.
+Duane Eamon, Officer Donald Collins.
+- (New Orleans, LA -- 11:40 PM Sting Briefing) Lt.
+Jim Bayard.
+Officer Michael Montalbano, Detective Steve Williams, Detective Marcellus White.
+Prostitute sting.
+Street fight.
+Detective Chinih Nguyen.
+Then Michael is back to picking up prostitutes.
+Officer Frank Young.
+- (San Bernardino, CA -- 3:03 PM Traffic Stop) Deputy Osvaldo Pelayes.
+An officer finds a substance during a routine traffic stop.

 ## CP-1506